esx-framework/esx_core/readme.md

 - Required for spawning as well as ESX Legacy

 ### Installation
-- Enable Config.Multichar in the ESX config
+- Modify your ESX config with `Config.Multichar = true`
-- Set your database name in for Config.Database in server/main.lua
+- Set your database name for `Config.Database` in server/main.lua
-- All owner and identifier columns should be set to VARCHAR(60) to ensure correct data entry
+- All owner and identifier columns should be set to `VARCHAR(60)` to ensure correct data entry
-* Add the following command to easily update all of your SQL tables
+- Add the following command to easily update all of your SQL tables

 ```lua
 	RegisterCommand('varchar', function(source)
 		if source == 0 then